boroda74/TagTools/README.md

 # Additional Tagging \& Reporting Tools plugin

-Plugin requires MusicBee version **3.5** or higher, and can use additional features of MusicBee 3.6, which is available as beta version only at the time writing of this help file.
+Plugin requires MusicBee version **3.5** or higher.

 &nbsp;

 *Note:*

 If you are familiar with the plugin quick update process, you can always [download latest plugin version here](https://www.mediafire.com/file/h2t08o9562efboi/mb\_TagTools\_latest.zip/file "target=\"\_blank\"").
-(NOTE: this latest version always requires the latest version of MusicBee which sometimes may be available as a beta).
+(NOTE: this latest version always requires the latest version of MusicBee which sometimes may be available as a beta.
+The latest MusicBee version was **3.6** at the time of writing this help file).
 Copy the file "mb\_TagTools.dll" from the archive "mb\_TagTools\_latest.zip" to MusicBee "Plugins" folder, and overwrite the existing file.

 &nbsp;